HeardLibrary/digital-scholarship/script/python/install.md

 ## Starting Python on Windows

 1\.
-To run Python in the simplest way, you will need to use the command line.
+To run Python in the simplest way (using the shell), you will need to use the console/command line.
 On Windows, the application for doing this is called "Command Prompt".
 The easiest way to get to the command prompt is to start typing "command" in the search box next to the start button.
 When Command Prompt shows up in the results, click on it to open a Command Prompt window.

 <img src="../images/install5pc.png" style="border:1px solid black">

 2\.
 When you enter the Command Prompt window, you should see a line with the path to your user directory, followed by a ">" character.
 This is the system prompt.
 It means that you can issue any kind of command line command that Windows will understand.

 Enter `python`.
 You should get a message, followed by `>>>`.
 These three greater-than characters are the Python prompt.
-When you see them instead of the system prompt, it means that Python is running and you need to give commands that Python understands, not generic Windows commands.
+When you see them instead of the system prompt, it means that the Python shell is running and you need to give commands that Python understands, not generic Windows commands.

 <img src="../images/install6pc.png" style="border:1px solid black">